 I have made mayonnaise with all sorts of different oils.
 I have experimented with different varieties of olive oils.
 Honestly, I have never liked the taste of olive oil, even when it’s not in mayo.
 I can eat it mixed into salad dressings, but the overall flavor of olive oil is not my favorite.
 I even tried (many times) making it with the olive oil from Chaffin Family Orchards, which I was told was the BEST for making mayo.
 Even though their olive oil is delicious (and that’s coming from someone who doesn’t really like EVOO), it was still too strong of an olive oil taste for me.

 I also experimented with different coconut oils, various nut and seed oils, and combinations of all of the above.
 Some of them tasted good, some, not so much.
-I finally settled on a combination of expeller-pressed coconut oil and avocado oil.
+I finally settled on a combination of expeller-pressed coconut oil (affiliate link) and avocado oil.
 This will give you the best, neutral-tasting mayo (in my opinion).
 I sometimes add a little macadamia nut oil in to the mix, which yields a very rich, buttery, flavored mayo.

 On a side note, I really don’t venture out into the various nut and see oils too much, as they tend to be high in polyunsaturated fatty acids (PUFAs / Omega 6′s), which lead to inflammation in the body if we get too much.
 There is a fine balance between Omega 3′s, 6′s, and 9′s and most vegetable, nut, and seed oils can easily throw that balance out of whack.
 However, in my quest to find the perfect oil combination for homemade mayonnaise, I stumbled across this great post from Mark’s Daily Apple, and was introduced to avocado and macadamia nut oils.
 Avocado oil has a fatty acid profile that is similar to olive oil and has a wonderful, neutral flavor.
 Macadamia nut oil is high in monounsaturated fatty acids (MUFAs) and low in PUFAs, so it is a much better choice than most nut oils.
 It has a very smooth, rich, buttery taste.
 Both, I found out, make delicious mayo.
-Both are relatively expensive though, so in order to keep the costs down, I decided to add in the expeller-pressed coconut oil and my recipe was born!
+Both are relatively expensive though, so in order to keep the costs down, I decided to add in the expeller-pressed coconut oil (affiliate link) and my recipe was born!

 I use an immersion blender to make my mayo.
 I have also made it in a blender and in a food processor.
 I do prefer the immersion blender, because it requires the least amount of clean-up and saves me some dishes.
 I use a wide-mouthed, pint Mason jar that I found at the thrift store.
 It is the perfect size.
 If you don’t like, or don’t have macadamia nut or avocado oil, then you could sub that for any other oil that you like.
 Except coconut oil.
 If you make mayo out 100% coconut oil, it sets up really firm in the fridge, ending up more like butter than mayo.
 Trust me on that.
 It was one of my many failed experiments!